Just as consumers expect transparency from the companies and brands they love, employees also expect transparency from their places of work.

 In order to ditch the sandwich, Schwarz suggests shifting the mindset around giving and receiving transparent feedback: “It means thinking of feedback as a way for you and others to make informed choices together.
 Giving negative feedback transparently means respecting your direct reports, not controlling or alienating them; this makes both your negative and positive feedback feel more genuine to your direct reports and lowers your discomfort and their anxiety.”

 A significant part of a manager’s role is helping employees grow as professionals so they can further their careers.
-Providing honest, transparent feedback is a key to this career growth and a critical first step to achieving transparency at the corporate culture level.
+Providing honest, transparent feedback is key to this career growth and a critical first step to achieving transparency at the corporate culture level.